Smart Apartments go well beyond devices, they’re a new approach to the entire multifamily experience.

 Smart apartments need a single platform that ties together property management, community management, building automation, and smart home devices.
 This unified platform is the key for easy control over such a complex system.
 It makes your staff more efficient and provides a seamless experience for residents.

 There are very few property management services that offer a unified smart apartment platform.
-Other services– like those offering “smart home for apartment” features– only install smart devices like lights and thermostats.
+Other services– like those offering “smart home for apartment” features– only install devices like lights and thermostats.
 These might be shiny new features today, but they will soon be table stakes.

 Smart devices will eventually become obsolete.
 The only way to future-proof your apartment complex is by pairing connected building infrastructure with an open, upgradeable building management platform.